2010 Arizona Cardinals season

 The 2010 season was the Arizona Cardinals' 91st in the National Football League (NFL) and their 23rd in Arizona.
 The Cardinals attempted to improve on their 10–6 record from 2009 behind starting quarterback Derek Anderson.
+Anderson was named the starter after Kurt Warner retired in the offseason.
 But after a modest 3–2 start, the Cardinals fell apart by losing 9 of their remaining 11 contests.
 Anderson suffered a concussion behind a poorly performing offensive line in Week 14.
 The team was eliminated from postseason contention for the first time since 2007 in Week 15.
 Head coach Ken Whisenhunt's offense proved erratic in accuracy and nullified Anderson’s very respectable arm strength.
 Defensive coordinator Bill Davis was fired after the season.

 Offseason

 Quarterback Kurt Warner announced his retirement on January 29, 2010.

 2010 NFL draft

 After finishing the season with a loss in the divisional round of the postseason, the Cardinals will pick 26th.
 The Cardinals will also have an additional third and fourth round pick from a trade that sent wide receiver Anquan Boldin to the Baltimore Ravens.
 Their fourth round pick was traded to the New York Jets for safety Kerry Rhodes.